whitehaven/wild-harp-build/README.md

 ## Future Directions

+- redesign nose cone for improved aerodynamics
-- laminate entire body with clear wrap for added strength and lower drag.
+- laminate entire body with clear wrap for added strength and lower drag
 - rebuild as VTOL for better landings

 ---